Azure/missionlz/src/docs/getting-started.md

 If you are planning to deploy from your local workstation, we recommend using the VS Code development container specified in this repository.
 The container includes all the tools and pre-requisites, but you have to build and run the container.
 If you have Docker Desktop installed, then VS Code makes the rest of it easy.
 See the [README](../../.devcontainer/README.md) document in the `.devcontainer` folder for details.

-If you want to deploy from the command line on your workstation but do not want to use the develompent container, take a look at the [`Dockerfile`](../../.devcontainer/Dockerfile) and the [`devcontainer.json`](../../.devcontainer/Dockerfile) file for examples on how to configure your environment.
+If you want to deploy from the command line on your workstation but do not want to use the development container, take a look at the [`Dockerfile`](../../.devcontainer/Dockerfile) and the [`devcontainer.json`](../../.devcontainer/Dockerfile) file for examples on how to configure your environment.

 ## Pre-Requisites